uviclibraries/gen-ai-research/6-assignment-feedback.md

       - Include a concise summary of the technologies, teaching methods, or topics from this week's class that you are reflecting on or commenting on;
       - Employ a multimedia strategy for your post by using text and one or more other media to enrich your post and help make it more engaging (e.g., screencast, podcast, video, sketchnote, image, infographics, or other formats);
       - Your post demonstrates a critical reflection on the technologies, or teaching methods, including (but not limited to): possible benefits & drawbacks, age appropriateness, possible or actual privacy & security issues, and possible equity issues;
-      - Utilize social writing strategies such as hyperlinks to blog posts (e.g., trackbacks) or to articles/resources consulted, including web pages, images, videos, etc.<br>
+      - Utilize social writing strategies such as hyperlinks to blog posts (e.g., trackbacks) or to articles/resources consulted, including web pages, images, videos, etc.

 ## Specify the Type of Feedback You Want
 4. Specify the Type of Feedback You Need.
 Be specific about what kind of feedback you are looking for.
 For example, you could ask for feedback on:
    - Clarity and coherence